dbermond/screencast/README.md

 The video size.
 This is actually the video resolution.
 Combined with `-p` option it will define a rectangular desktop area that will be recorded.
 This rectangular area must be inside of the current screen size/resolution (cannot be out of screen bounds).

+The specified video size must conform to some requirements of the choosed video encoder. `x264` requires both width and height to be divisible by 2. `x265`, `kvazaar`, `theora`, `vp8` and `vp9` requires both width and height to be a multiple of 8. `h264_nvenc` seems to have no such type of restriction.

 default: `640x480`

 #### `-p, --position=N,N`